 Sign up for a Chase Sapphire Reserve card.
 First, the downside: There is a $550 annual fee.
 Ouch.
 Initially, that fee made me hesitate, but now that I am enjoying the perks, I wish I had signed up for this card earlier.
 Here are the perks that are working for me:

 - You get reimbursed for the first $300 in travel purchases (which means that your annual fee is essentially only $250).

 - You get 50,000 bonus points after spending $4,000 in the first three months.

 - You earn three times the points for money you spend traveling and eating out, so this card is earning me about $100 a month in travel for what I normally do anyway.

-- You get reimbursed for TSA preapproval (up to $100 every five years).
+- You get reimbursed for TSA PreCheck (up to $100 every four years).
 Little kids (at least mine, anyway) hate to wait.
 When we get to security, we waltz right up to the front of the line.
 This is a huge bonus.